danmacnaughtan/baby-monitor/README.md

 - When answering the questions, be sure to remember to use the right host name as the FQDN.
 - You may need to enable read permissions.
 You can use `sudo chmod a+r certs/selfsigned.*`.

-Now you want to add this cert to the RaspberryPi's `ca-certificates` list (more details [here](https://raspberrypi.stackexchange.com/questions/76419/entrusted-certificates-installation)).
+Now you want to add this cert to the Raspberry Pi's `ca-certificates` list (more details [here](https://raspberrypi.stackexchange.com/questions/76419/entrusted-certificates-installation)).

 Create a local cert directory: